[sometag] here is more text

 }

-5. Thread 2 attempts to acquire the lock at //1 because instance is still null.
-However, because thread 1 holds the lock, thread 2 blocks at //1.
+.
+However, because thread 1 holds the lock, thread 2 blocks at //1.null

 private static final Singleton1 instance = new Singleton1();